-The district is seeking exemption of the above-named sections in Texas Education Code related to educator certification to the extent applicable to individuals teaching courses in Fine Arts and Career and Technical Education (CTE).
-The availability of subject matter experts or quality teachers who are certified to teach Fine Arts and CTE courses is limited by both the lack of such individuals and competition with charter schools for these individuals.
-The teacher certification requirements in the foregoing sections of the Texas Education Code inhibit the district's ability to hire non-certified but otherwise highly skilled individuals to teach Fine Arts and CTE courses.
+The availability of subject matter experts or quality teachers who are certified to teach these courses is limited by both the lack of such individuals and competition with other South Central Texas area school districts for these individuals.
+The teacher certification requirements in the foregoing sections of the Texas Education Code inhibit the district's ability to hire non-certified but otherwise highly skilled individuals to teach Fine Arts, CTE, Mathematics, Science, and LOTE courses.

-A reasonable effort to hire certified teachers in the areas of Fine Arts and CTE will be conducted.
-However, when such effort does not result in the hiring of necessary personnel, the district requires flexibility to hire other qualified individuals.
+A reasonable effort to hire certified teachers in the areas of Fine Arts, CTE, Mathematics, Science, and LOTE will be conducted.
+However, when such effort does not result in the hiring of necessary personnel, the district requires flexibility to hire other qualified individuals or allow a certified teacher to teach up to two courses outside of his/her certification area in Fine Arts, CTE, Mathematics, Science, and/or LOTE.
 The district will provide individuals with opportunities to enhance their subject matter expertise with knowledge in pedagogy as well as classroom management.
 Additionally, the district will ensure individuals are aware of the pathways to becoming a certified teacher should they choose to pursue a certification and will support candidates through the certification process.
-Candidates will still be required to follow the district's hiring and evaluation policies and procedures.
+Candidates will still be required to follow the district's hiring and evaluation policies and procedures and will be placed on a non-Chapter 21 contract.

-The district is committed to sustaining and expanding its Fine Arts and CTE programs.
+The district is committed to sustaining and expanding its Fine Arts, CTE, Mathematics, Science, LOTE, and Advanced Academics programs.
 To best serve district students, decisions on certification for these areas will be handled locally.
-Henceforth, students will be afforded greater course options, fluidity in scheduling, and exposure to specialized practitioners (i.e., artists, mariachi instructors, health science professionals and other expert individuals).
+Henceforth, students will be afforded greater course options, fluidity in scheduling, and exposure to specialized practitioners (i.e., artists, mariachi instructors, health science professionals, mathematicians, scientists, and other expert individuals).